gvwilson/thirdbit/src/fiction/in-heck/index.md

 Maddy jumped as metal scraped behind her.
 A hatch was opening in the tower's roof!

-Three quick steps took her to the nearest tree.
+Three quick steps took her to the edge of the roof.
+The nearest trees were an easy jump away.
 She *hated* climbing—her feet were too big for it—but she could if she had to.
 Or could she?
-The branches were interlaced so tightly that she couldn't fit through them, except now that she looked closely they weren't just branches: someone had woven cables through them for camouflage.
+The branches were interlaced so tightly that she couldn't fit through them, except now that she looked closely they weren't just branches.
+Someone had woven cables through them for camouflage, leaving only one small gap.

 *Clang!*
 She whirled around as a pile of wreckage rose through the open hatch.